japrogramer/django-amorphous/README.rst

     >>> form_instance = form_class(data=obj.field)

-To store the data, in the format expected by amorphous use the db_amorphous form method
+To store the data, in the format expected by amorphous use the db_amorphous form method:

 .. code-block:: python
     >>> for_db = form.db_amorphous()

-save the object after setting the attribute, where amorphous_field is the name of the field that holds the amorphous data on the model
+save the object after setting the attribute, where amorphous_field is the name of the field that holds the amorphous data on the model:

 .. code-block:: python
     >>> setattr(model_object, amorphous_field, for_db)